unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 `ImplicitFeedCommandParameter` and `FeedParameter` attributes can also be nested to enable or disable specific scopes in the app.
 The `FeedParameter` setting has priority over `ImplicitFeedCommandParameter`, so parameters decorated with `FeedParameter` will explicitly indicate that the parameter is to be fulfilled by a Feed.

-### Using XAML behaviors to execute a command when an event fires
+### Using XAML behaviors to execute a command when an event is raised

-You can also utilize MVUX's generated command and invoke them when an event fires.
+You can also utilize MVUX's generated command and invoke them when an event is raised.
 This can be achieved with the [XamlBehaviors](https://github.com/unoplatform/Uno.XamlBehaviors) library.

 For example, if you want to capture a `TextBlock` being double-tapped, you can add in the Model a method to be invoked on that event: